Partial Wave Analysis of $e^{+}e^{-} \rightarrow \pi^{+}\pi^{-}J/\psi$ and Cross Section Measurement of $e^{+}e^{-} \rightarrow \pi^{\pm}Z_{c}(3900)^{\mp}$ from 4.1271 to 4.3583 GeV: Amplitude construction and the PWA result

 The influence of the statistics of the MC samples used for integration and the reconstruction resolution are also taken into consideration, and a correction independent of c.m. energy is given according to the MC-based input and output (I/O).
 The correction values are listed in Table~\ref{MWCorrection}.
-After obtaining the fractions of the sub processes (listed in the Appendix), we extract the cross section of each sub process according to the total cross section of the $\EEPPJ$ process given in Ref.~\cite{BESIII:2022qal}.
-The results are listed in Table~\ref{totCrosssection} and corresponding cross section plots are shown in Fig.~\ref{FitCs}.
-The interference magnitude between each sub process at $\sqrt{s} = 4.2263$ and 4.2580 GeV are listed in Table~\ref{InterferenceTerm4230}.
+After obtaining the fractions of the subprocesses (listed in the Appendix), we extract the cross section of each subprocess according to the total cross section of the $\EEPPJ$ process given in Ref.~\cite{BESIII:2022qal}.
+The results are listed in Table~\ref{totCrosssection} and the corresponding cross section plots are shown in Fig.~\ref{FitCs}.
+The interference magnitudes between each subprocess at $\sqrt{s} = 4.2263$ and 4.2580 GeV are listed in Table~\ref{InterferenceTerm4230}.
+It can be seen that the interference between $\PPS$ is strong, therefore, we only present the results for the narrower structures and $\PPS$ as a whole.